It depends whether you’d like to, I guess. The world is shifting though.

-Anyway, this did happen a few years ago, with no stamps or visas, so in case you’re on the run and want to disappear into the PRC, here’s how.
+Anyway, I inadvertently did once for a few minutes, so in case you’re on the run and want to disappear into the PRC, here’s how.

 Step 1.
 Wait until China is hosting a major international event requiring a huge security presence (the more people involved in a task, the less the likelihood that anyone will actually have any idea what the fuck is going on).
 For us it was the final preparations for the Beijing Olympic games of 2008.

 Step 4.
-Start looking for the smokers’ room (don’t worry if you’re not a smoker – with any luck you won’t be able to find one… I couldn’t).
+Look for a smokers’ room (don’t worry if you’re not a smoker).
 I could see two of them, on the floors immediately above and below where I was standing, though because of the overwhelming security presence I was blocked from using the stairs.
-Having already felt like a bunch of Chinese guys had repeatedly blindfolded me, spun me round 15 times and asked me to point due North, I also hadn’t had a cigarette for about five hours and was starting to get irritated.
+I was starting to feel irritated.

-“Excuse me sir”, she said, turning me around.
-“Why don’t you just go outside if you’d like to have a cigarette”.
+‘Excuse me sir’, she said, turning me around.
+‘Just go outside if you’d like to have a cigarette’.

-I hadn’t the slightest inkling, and I guess the 150 security guards didn’t either, that we had somehow been manoeuvred into the arrivals hall, bypassing all of the actual security that international airports usually employ to ensure people without any visas or paperwork don’t just wander out into foreign countries.
+I turned around to see we’d been maneuvered into the arrivals hall, bypassing all of the usual security that international airports employ to ensure people without visas or paperwork don’t just wander out into foreign countries.

-I wandered out of the airport with my wife and daughter for some fresh air (we’d forgotten Beijing doesn’t have that) and a cigarette, and for five minutes we were undocumented illegal aliens in China.
-Then we went back in, fought our way back through all the security stops (it was like they were trying to keep us in there – maybe they were worried people weren’t going to turn up for their Olympics), and found our gate just in time for boarding.
-As airport stopovers go it was actually pretty good… it felt like a lot less than four hours anyway.
+We wandered out of the airport for some fresh air (a Beijing oxymoron) and a cigarette, to filter that air.
+After five minutes as illegal aliens we wandered back in, fought our way back through all the security stops (it was like they wanted to keep us in there – perhaps they were worried people weren’t going to turn up for their Olympics), and found our gate just in time for boarding.
+As airport stopovers go it was actually pretty cool… they kept us busy at least.